tandersn/cx_capture_app/README.md

 # Limitations:
   16 bit mode is not support.
-  auto adjustment of level not support (like how cxlvlcavdd does for CAV discs).
+  Auto adjustment of level not support (like how cxlvlcavdd does for CAV discs).
 As such, probably not best solution for CAV discs.
+  Can't change vmux from within the program (this would require further updates to cxadc driver to allow real time vmux change).
+Also, vmux changes won't be recognized while the program is running.